Code of Ethics and Conduct.

 When making our programmes, we are committed to being honest, fair and transparent and not to mislead viewers in any way.

 b.
-External producers and suppliers
+External suppliers

 We deal with a wide range of suppliers of goods and services and they should be treated with respect and fairness at all times.